mm80843/T3.5/docs/Benef/PBN__Benef_759.md

 # __Increased natural light in built environment__

-## Name of the Benefit

-Adequate natural light reduces transmission risk of COVID-19 and improves physical and mental well-being of occupants.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in adaptive design measures can create more desirable and healthier built environments, increasing asset value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_827.md)